40 pages about how to enjoy a ballpark? This is crazy! Do I really need ALL this info?

 Is there an app for this?

 As of yet I don’t have the time or money to invest in creating an app.
 Maybe someday when this becomes hugely popular.
-But you can currently view the PDF on any device and it should be adequately readable.
-Ballpark E-Guides PDFs are bookmarked so you can quickly scan to any sections of the E-Guide.
+But you can currently view the PDF on any device and it should be adequately readable, and as you can see this site is perfectly responsive on any device.
+Ballpark E-Guides eBooks are bookmarked so you can quickly scan to any sections of the E-Guide.
 If you have trouble with it, drop a line and let me know.

 Have you really been to all of these ballparks?